Railway-Op-Sim/json2ttb/README.md

 ## JSON Structure Example

-Please note, comments are not supported in json, **these are here for illustrative purposes only!** If you'd like this file without comments, you can find it [here](https://github.com/Railway-Op-Sim/ros-json2ttb/blob/master/src/test/java/net/danielgill/ros/json2ttb/test/testJSON.json).
+Please note, comments are not supported in json, **these are here for illustrative purposes only!** If you'd like a similar file without comments, you can find it [here](https://github.com/Railway-Op-Sim/ros-json2ttb/blob/master/src/test/java/net/danielgill/ros/json2ttb/test/testJSON.json).

 ```
 {
-    "startTime": "07:00",               // The startTime of the timetable is provided at the top of the file.
+    "startTime": "07:00",               // The start time of the timetable is provided at the top of the file.
-    "services": [                       // This array contains the services, although, as you'll see later...
+    "services": [                       // This array contains the services, although, as you'll...
-        {                               // ...a service can contain several instances.
+        {                               // ...see later a service can contain several instances.
             "ref": "1A01",              // This is the reference for the first instance of a service (if it repeats).
             "description": "A to B",    // The service description.
             "startSpeed": 120,          // The usual values for the service go here.